tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 Open the slideshow and explain the following:

 * A key aspect of analyzing portfolio and stock data is determining risk.
-Pandas provides a series of functions that can be used to calculate risk.
+Pandas provides a Series of functions that can be used to calculate risk.

 * One component of risk is calculating the mean performance or price of a stock.
 The second is calculating the standard deviatio`.